-Figure \ref{full-opt-oplsaa} (b-f) shows the comparison of FF energies with optimized parameters after each step in Figure \ref{full-opt-oplsaa} (a) to QM energies.
+Figure \ref{full-opt-oplsaa} (b-f) shows the comparison of FF energies with optimized parameters after each step in Figure \ref{full-opt-oplsaa} (a).
 Noticeably, charges for AcAla$_2$NMe, AcCys$^-$NMe and AcAla$_2$NMe+Na$^+$ were not altered since the original charges yielded errors lower than average RESP charges from QM calculations, while average RESP charges were employed for AcCys$^-$NMe+Zn$^{2+}$ and AcCys$^{-}_{2}$NMe+Zn$^{2+}$.
 Figure \ref{full-opt-oplsaa} (e) and (f) indicate that using average RESP charges significantly reduces absolute errors for AcCys$^-$NMe+Zn$^{2+}$ and AcCys$^{-}_{2}$NMe+Zn$^{2+}$.
 This could be due to the capture of charge transfer to some extent.
-In the case of AcAla$_2$NMe and AcCys$^-$NMe, the MAEs were improved from 2.72 kcal/mol and 3.59 kcal/mol to 0.61 kcal/mol and 0.98 kcal/mol, respectively, which are better than the chemical accuracy 1 kcal/mol.
+In the case of AcAla$_2$NMe and AcCys$^-$NMe, the MAEs were improved from \mbox{2.72 kcal/mol} and 3.59 kcal/mol to 0.61 kcal/mol and 0.98 kcal/mol, respectively, which is well within the 1 kcal/mol chemical accuracy.
 In the case of AcAla$_2$NMe+Na$^+$, the MAE was improved from 3.99 kcal/mol to 1.67 kcal/mol.
-Although the optimized MAE is higher than the chemical accuracy, the maximum error is significantly reduced.
+Although the optimized MAE is above the chemical accuracy, the maximum error is significantly reduced.
 However, in the cases of AcCys$^-$NMe+Zn$^{2+}$ and AcCys$^{-}_{2}$NMe+Zn$^{2+}$, the MAEs were improved from 51.75 kcal/mol and 43.47 kcal/mol to 16.8 kcal/mol and 16.59 kcal/mol, respectively.
-Although this is a great improvement, the MAEs are much higher than other systems, the calculations based on these parameters still have no predictive power.
-This confirms the necessity of explicitly including charge transfer and polarization effects to describe the divalent ion-dipeptide systems.
-We note that for dipeptides and dipeptides with monovalent cation systems, the greatest influence factor is the optimization of torsional parameters.
-Previous studies by some of us \cite{baldauf2013cations, ropo2016trends} have shown that cations strongly modify the preferences of torsion angles.
-While for dipeptides with divalent cations, the adjusting of charge plays the most important role.
+Although these are by numbers great improvements, the MAEs are much higher than for the other systems.
+Calculations based on parameters of such quality have no predictive power.
+This confirms the necessity of explicitly including charge transfer and polarization effects to describe divalent ion-dipeptide systems.
+We note that for dipeptides and dipeptides with monovalent cation systems, optimization of torsional parameters has the greatest impact on the improvement of the accuracy.
+Previous studies by some of us \cite{baldauf2013cations, ropo2016trends} have shown that mono- and divalent cations strongly modify the preferences of torsion angles.
+While for dipeptides with divalent cations, apparently, the adjustment and treatment of charge interactions plays the most important role.
 This further confirms that the capture of charge transfer and polarization is crucial for the accurate description of systems with divalent cation.
 We also note that the maximum errors are greatly reduced after the parameterization of LJ interactions of the five systems.